-For further information about the student experience measures see Indicator definitions: Student experience measures.
+For further information about the student experience measures used in assessments through the TEF in 2023, see the 'Indicator definitions: Student experience measures' section of the 'Description and definition of student outcome and experience measures' document published in September 2022.

-- Degree outcomes measures report the proportion of qualifiers awarded a first or upper second classification of a first degree. - They are used in the access and participation data dashboard and for riskbased monitoring of quality and standards more generally. - They are not used in our assessments of condition B3 or through the TEF.
+- Degree outcomes measures report the proportion of qualifiers awarded a first or upper second classification of a first degree. - They are used in the access and participation data dashboard and for riskbased monitoring of quality and standards more generally. - o They are not used in our assessments of condition B3 or through the TEF.